Loading…

 Where do I start with Tower of God?

 The Tower of God reading guide covers platform navigation and the Season 2 Episode 0 entry issue.
-The short version: the platform UI is confusing — don't start at S2 Episode 1 when you finish S1.
+The short version: the platform UI is confusing, so don't start at S2 Episode 1 when you finish S1.

 About the author